JoelPintoMata/pnlassignment/README.md

       On query check for query on a cache.
 If not present:
       Calculate and retrieve aggregate
       Cache new aggregate

+- Others
+    - Replace XML with JSON - easier to parse, humanly readable

 In case your proposed changes involve consumer impact please describe how to handle this in your coding, testing and deployment strategy.